 \subsection{Pairwise Comparison of Essay Feedback Quality across Specificity, Helpfulness, and Validity}

+Figure \ref{dimension_definition_for_expert} illustrates the definitions and descriptive criteria for the three feedback evaluation dimensions.
 Prior to the main annotation, the three teacher annotators completed two training rounds with 10 practice pairs per round to establish a shared mental model of the evaluation criteria.
 Subsequently, we measured inter-rater reliability using Fleiss’ Kappa on a subset of 30 pairs, observing agreement above 0.85, which indicates very high consistency.
 After verifying the consistency, the annotators labeled 150 pairs per dimension—\textit{specificity}, \textit{validity}, and \textit{helpfulness}—resulting in a total of 450 annotated pairs across all dimensions.